Lamentation Mountain

 - Introducing the Alice Fern Bruce Preserve -

 In December of 2019, the Berlin Land Trust purchased 47 acres of pristine land on Lamentation Mountain to preserve in perpetuity.
 The property is very close to other open space property that has, in large part, already been protected.
 Its purchase is the culmination of a long-term, co-operative program of open space protection on the historic mountain, which began about fifty years ago.
 It is one of the final pieces of the puzzle needed to protect the entire Lamentation Mountain ecosystem.
+Purchase of the Alice Fern Bruce Preserve was made possible by an Open Space and Watershed Land Acquisition Grant (OSWA) from the Connecticut Department of Energy and Environmental Protection (DEEP).

-- See the Preserve for Yourself -
+- See the Preserve on Video -

 “This piece of property has it all, critical habitats for raptors, box turtles and other wildlife,